pingcap/docs-cn/command-line-flags-for-pd-configuration.md

 ## `--metrics-addr`

-- The address of Prometheus Pushgateway, which does not push data to Promethus by default.
+- The address of Prometheus Pushgateway, which does not push data to Prometheus by default.
 - Default: ""